dbsqp/homekit-influxdbv2/README.md

 ```

 ## Get MAC
-To report out MAC address in module tag enable getmac.
+To read MAC address via ARP enable getmac.
+Not possible if docker and devices are on different subnets.
+Use HOMEKIT_MAC_LIST for manual override.
 Note docker container network needs to at host level:
 ```
 -e GETMAC="TRUE" \
 --network host